mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Sahelanthropus_nav2.md

 ## Preparing the folders to makebite

-> In this example i will be editing an nav2 from the Africa map, but the process is the same for all chunks/maps {:.important}
+> In this example i will be editing an nav2 from the Africa map, but the process is the same for all chunks/maps
+> The chunks are splited in 2 folders, one that ends on fpk and one that ends on fpkd, usually fpk holds the files and fpkd has the scrits to load them.
+{:.important}

 The files that we need are located in `Assets\tpp\pack\location\map_name\pack_small`